-This recipe for cotechino sausage with lentils is traditionally served in Italy on New Year's Eve.
+This recipe for cotechino sausage with lentils is traditionally served in Italy on New Year's Eve to usher in prosperity for the new year.

-It's an easy recipe to make, with no special skills, which makes it perfect for feeding a crowd.
+It's an Italian cured sausage that is an easy recipe to make, with no special skills, which makes it perfect for feeding a crowd.

-Just cook the sausage and vegetables in advance and then reheat.
-It's the sort of dish that is forgiving too.
+Just cook the sausage and vegetables in advance and then reheat. it will still taste delicious.
+The bacon sausage is smokey and extremely moreish!

 Bon appétit!